-As we show in this paper, specific inferences made about the user determine whether privacy is protected or violated.
-Simply removing access to raw data - while exposing inferences - is not sufficient to argue that privacy has been protected.
+As we show in this Article, specific inferences made about the user determine whether privacy is protected or violated.
+Simply removing access to raw data is not sufficient to argue that privacy has been while exposing inferences protected.
 Making this determination requires a detailed analysis of available inferences.
 In the case of Google's Privacy Sandbox, privacy protection relies on the curation of Topics API (in particular, ensuring that this API does not contain any topics that users consider sensitive).
-To the extent Protected Audiences are not curated and the categories are determined by website operators and their marketing partners at will, they may (or may not) violate users' privacy - even if raw data about users' browsing behavior is protected and inferences are not linkable to the specific users, except to show online advertising based on these inferences.
+To the extent p rotected a udiences are not curated and the categories are determined by website operators and their marketing partners at will, they may (or may not) violate users' privacy.
+This is true even if raw data about users' browsing behavior is protected and inferences are not linkable to the specific users, except to show online advertising based on these inferences.

-B. Implications for Policy.
+B. Implications for Policy

-This paper has implications for policy, regulations, and the courts.
-First, even where a delineation between first and third parties is clear and consistent, it does not consistently distinguish between flows that are appropriate and defensible on ethical grounds and those that are not.
-Further, even when restricting access to third parties limits the flow of data to non-contextual recipients, our findings challenge the presumption that first-parties are entitled to freely access and use data without restraint.
-We expose this non-sequitur, due to a fixation on ownership as a bright line between first- and third-parties with argument and empirical demonstration.
-Law, policy, and regulation miss the mark by not recognizing that those asserting first-party privileges may not be acceptable contextual actors (e.g., Google in its capacity as an ad network), third parties may have (limited) access privileges when in contextually appropriate capacities (Sonos manufacturer on Amazon or truck drivers delivering products) and all actors are subject to restrictions on the purposes for which data is used.
+This has implications for policies , regulations, and the courts.
+Article First, even where a delineation between first and third parties is clear and consistent, it does not consistently distinguish between flows that are appropriate and defensible on ethical grounds and those that are not.
+Further, even when restricting access to third parties limits the flow of data to non-contextual recipients, our findings challenge the presumption that first parties are entitled to freely access and use data without restraint.
+We expose this non-sequitur, due to a fixation on ownership as a bright line between first and third parties with argument and empirical demonstration.
+Law, policy, and regulation miss the mark by not recognizing that those asserting first party privileges may not be acceptable contextual actors (e.g., Google in its capacity as an ad network), thirdparties may have (limited) access privileges in contextually appropriate capacities (e.g., Sonos manufacturer on Amazon or truck drivers delivering products). А 11 actors are subject to restrictions on the purposes for which data is used.

-This means that rules or regulations that require notification if sharing with a third party, or require users to opt in to sharing data with a third party, or even limit whether a third party can receive consumer data would not necessarily provide privacy protections since first parties would be able to collect, combine, and use the data for non-contextual purposes.
-Further, such rules would limit the appropriate flow of data to contextual actors that are third parties - such as payment processors, delivery drivers, or cybersecurity services - and falsely pit 'protecting privacy' (in the form of not sharing data with third parties) against functionality.
+This means that rules or regulations that require notification if sharing with a third party, or require users to opt in to sharing data with a third party, or even limit whether a third party can receive consumer data would not necessarily provide privacy protections since first parties would still be able to collect, combine, and use the data for non-contextual purposes.
+Further, such rules would limit the appropriate flow of data to contextual actors that are third parties- such as payment processors, delivery drivers, or cybersecurity services- and falsely pit " protecting privacy" (in the form of not sharing data with third parties) against functionality.

 Second, rules, regulations, and laws focused on data retention or data minimization may miss the use of inferences based on that consumer data in privacy violations.
-Regulations that force consumer data to be deleted but say nothing about the storage and later use and sharing of knowledge derived from it, fail to address significant sources of privacy violating behaviors.
+Regulations that force consumer data to be deleted but do not address the storage and later use and sharing of knowledge derived from it fail to resolve significant sources of privacy violating behaviors.
 They may remedy this omission by addressing legitimacy of inferences that are drawn from this data, even after its deletion.
 Our findings were consistent with what CI would have predicted, namely that respondents' privacy judgments are highly variable across the types of inferences drawn, for example, demographic versus medical condition, and across purposes served by these inferences.
 Our findings would support policies that treat inferences just as seriously as underlying data; if the latter calls for deletion, so must the former.